-Read on to learn about the Ebola virus and how to stay safe.
+Read on to learn about the Ebola virus and how to stay safe wherever you are.

 HOW EBOLA SPREADS

 Ebola is not spread through the air or water.

 Some Ebola symptoms mimic malaria, typhoid, and cholera symptoms so please go to the hospital if you have any of the following:

 3 healthworkers in DRC have already been infected in the current outbreak so health professionals should practice proper infection prevention and control measures and make use of personal protective equipment when treating suspected cases.